iTwin/itwinjs-core/docs/learning/frontend/Extensions.md

 ```

 The last step is to add the Extension to the ExtensionAdmin.
 Once the Extension has been added, its default function will immediately execute if the onStartup Activation Event was defined in the manifest.
-In our example, we interact with the [View](./Views.md), so the Extension must be added after the View is initialized.
 ```ts
 IModelApp.extensionAdmin.addExtension(extensionProvider)
   .catch((e) => console.log(e));